-To facilitate coordinated operation of the interconnection, BPA exchanges PMU data with 11 key partners in the region and will be expanding this exchange in the future.
-Figure 17 shows the PMU data flows in the North American Power grid.
+To facilitate coordinated operation of the interconnection, BPA exchanges PMU data with 14 key partners in the region and will be expanding this exchange in the future.
+Figure 22 shows the PMU data flows in the North American Power grid.

-Figure 17: Data flows from transmission owners to regional hubs.
+Figure 22: Data flows from transmission owners to regional hubs.

 Another important area for future growth is the development and refinement of advanced applications.
-The vast synchrophasor network will provide grid operators and reliability coordinators an unprecedented view of the Western Interconnection and dramatically improve situational awareness.
-While PMUs and PDCs provide the data, advanced transmission software applications will help grid operators, reliability coordinators, and engineers use the new information that will flow in from across the Western Interconnection.
-The earliest applications will focus on monitoring grid conditions and disturbances.
-Such applications will include monitoring of system frequency, voltage, and oscillations.
-Other applications will utilize synchrophasor information to control devices in ways that have been impossible in the past.
-Some applications will allow engineers to improve power system models and increase the operational efficiency of the grid.
+The vast synchrophasor network provides grid operators and reliability coordinators an unprecedented view of the Western Interconnection and dramatically improve situational awareness.
+While PMUs and PDCs provide the data, advanced transmission software applications help grid operators, reliability coordinators, and engineers use the new information that flows in from across the Western Interconnection.
+The earliest applications focus on monitoring grid conditions and disturbances.
+Such applications utilize synchrophasor information to control devices in ways that have been impossible in the past.
+Some applications allow engineers to improve power system models and increase the operational efficiency of the grid.